Skip to main content

 IEMA-OHS Office of Homeland Security

-She is a detail-oriented Public Safety Operations Executive who has a demonstrated ability to drive operational excellence.
-After years of working with State and Local Agencies in the Chicagoland area focusing on Crimes Against Children related investigations, Moravec joined the Federal Bureau of Investigation.
+After years of working in local public safety Agencies in the Chicagoland area focusing on Crimes Against Children related investigations, Moravec joined the Federal Bureau of Investigation.
 In her early years at the FBI, Moravec was assigned to the Joint Terrorism Task Force (JTTF) in both the Chicago and New York City Field Offices, where she supported complex investigations and intelligence operations into al’Qa’ida in the Arabian Peninsula, ISIS and the Al-Nusra Front.
 During her tenure on the JTTF, Moravec and her FBI Chicago squadmates were responsible for the takedowns of two top-tier Terrorism subjects, one of whom attempted to detonate a weapon of mass destruction (WMD) in the City of Chicago.

-Following government service, Moravec served as the Senior Leader overseeing Snapchat’s (NYSE: SNAP) Trust & Safety (T&S) Response Ops Team.
-T&S Response Ops at Snap is a 24/7 Global Safety Ops team responsible for moderating sensitive and emotionally charged user-generated content and keeping Snapchatters safe across the world.
-As the Senior Leader of this team, Moravec oversaw complex investigations involving large volumes of time-sensitive safety reports from users, partners, law enforcements, parents, NGOs, etc., and ensured all were investigated and adjudicated in accordance with applicable laws, as well as Snap’s Terms of Service and Community Guidelines.
-Post-Snap, Moravec joined a threat intelligence technology start-up where she served as the Chief Operating Officer until joining the Illinois Emergency Management Agency and Office of Homeland Security as the Deputy Director of Homeland Security.
+After departing from the FBI in 2021, Moravec served as the Senior Leader overseeing Snapchat’s (NYSE: SNAP) Trust & Safety (T&S) Response Ops Team which had a global responsibility to keep Snapchatters safe.
+As the Senior Leader of this team, she oversaw complex investigations involving large volumes of time-sensitive safety reports from users, partners, law enforcements, parents, NGOs, etc., and ensured all were investigated and adjudicated in accordance with applicable laws, as well as Snap’s Terms of Service and Community Guidelines.
+Post-Snap, Moravec joined a threat intelligence technology start-up where she served as the Executive Vice President and Chief Operating Officer until joining the Illinois Emergency Management Agency and Office of Homeland Security as the Deputy Director of Homeland Security and Deputy Homeland Security Advisor.

-She is also an Adjunct Professor and teaches undergraduate courses in Criminal Psychopathology, as well as Graduate courses in Clinical Social Work.
+Claire is also an Adjunct Professor and teaches undergraduate courses in Criminal Psychopathology, as well as Graduate courses in Clinical Social Work at the University of Denver and Emergency Management at the University of Southern California.
 Moravec holds a Master of Science in Clinical Social Work with a specialization in Contemporary Social Issues from Columbia University in the City of New York, a Bachelor of Science in Criminology from Loyola University Chicago, as well as a Bachelor of Social Work from Loyola University Chicago.

 Chief Nuclear Officer Adnan G. Khayyat